-1. Recognize that the rights in the Resources of the Area are vested in mankind as a whole, on whose behalf the Authority shall act;

-2. Give effect to article 150 of the Convention by ensuring that activities in the Area shall be carried out in such a manner as to foster the healthy development of the world economy and the balanced growth of international trade, and to promote international cooperation for the overall development of all countries, especially developing States, and with a view to ensuring, in particular:
+- 1. Recognize that the rights in the Resources of the Area are vested in mankind as a whole, on whose behalf the Authority shall act; - 2.
+Give effect to article 150 of the Convention by ensuring that activities in the Area shall be carried out in such a manner as to foster the healthy development of the world economy and the balanced growth of international trade, and to promote international cooperation for the overall development of all countries, especially developing States, and with a view to ensuring, in particular:

-(a) The orderly, safe and rational management of the Resources of the Area, including the efficient conduct of activities in the Area and, in accordance with sound principles of conservation, the avoidance of unnecessary waste;

-(b) The expansion of opportunities for participation in such activities consistent, in particular, with articles 144 and 148 of the Convention;

-(c) The participation in revenues by the Authority and the transfer of technology to the Enterprise and developing States as provided for in the Convention and the Agreement; and

-(d) The protection of developing countries from serious adverse effects on their economies or on their export earnings resulting from a reduction in the price of an affected Mineral or in the volume of exports of that Mineral, to the extent that such reduction is caused by activities in the Area;

-3. Ensure that the Resources of the Area are Exploited in accordance with sound commercial principles, and that Exploitation is carried out in accordance with Good Industry Practice;

-4. Provide for the protection of human life;

-5. Provide for the effective protection of the Marine Environment from the harmful effects that may arise from Exploitation, in accordance with the Authority's environmental policy and regional environmental management plans, if any, based on the following principles:

-(a) A fundamental consideration for the development of environmental objectives shall be the protection and conservation of the Marine Environment, including biological diversity and ecological integrity;

-(b) The application of the precautionary approach, as reflected in principle 15 of the Rio Declaration on Environment and Development;

-(c) The application of an ecosystem approach; and

-(d) Access to data and information relating to the protection and preservation of the Marine Environment, accountability and transparency and encouragement of effective public participation;

-6. Incorporate the Best Available Scientific Evidence into decision-making processes; and

-7. Ensure the effective management and regulation of the Area and its Resources in a way that promotes the long-term development of the common heritage of mankind.
+- (a) The orderly, safe and rational management of the Resources of the Area, including the efficient conduct of activities in the Area and, in accordance with sound principles of conservation, the avoidance of unnecessary waste; - (b) The expansion of opportunities for participation in such activities consistent, in particular, with articles 144 and 148 of the Convention; - (c) The participation in revenues by the Authority and the transfer of technology to the Enterprise and developing States as provided for in the Convention and the Agreement; and - (d) The protection of developing countries from serious adverse effects on their economies or on their export earnings resulting from a reduction in the price of an affected Mineral or in the volume of exports of that Mineral, to the extent that such reduction is caused by activities in the Area; - 3.
+Ensure that the Resources of the Area are Exploited in accordance with sound commercial principles, and that Exploitation is carried out in accordance with Good Industry Practice; - 4.
+Provide for the protection of human life; - 5.
+Provide for the effective protection of the Marine Environment from the harmful effects that may arise from Exploitation, in accordance with the Authority's environmental policy and regional environmental management plans, if any, based on the following principles: - (a) A fundamental consideration for the development of environmental objectives shall be the protection and conservation of the Marine Environment, including biological diversity and ecological integrity; - (b) The application of the precautionary approach, as reflected in principle 15 of the Rio Declaration on Environment and Development; - (c) The application of an ecosystem approach; and - (d) Access to data and information relating to the protection and preservation of the Marine Environment, accountability and transparency and encouragement of effective public participation; - 6.
+Incorporate the Best Available Scientific Evidence into decision-making processes; and - 7.
+Ensure the effective management and regulation of the Area and its Resources in a way that promotes the development of the common heritage of mankind. - 8.
+Ensure that these Regulations shall be interpreted compatibly with these fundamental principles, and that all the functions performed under these Regulations shall be undertaken in conformity with these fundamental principles.